-The mandates of the current directors will expire at the AGM of share-holders in April 2023, 2024 and 2025 respectively.
+The mandates of the current directors will expire at the AGM of shareholders in April 2024, 2025 and 2026 respectively.

 In the event of a vacancy on the Board, the remaining directors may, upon a proposal from the Nomination Committee and on a temporary basis, fill such a vacancy by a majority vote.
 In this case, the next AGM of shareholders will definitively elect the new director, who will complete the term of the director whose seat became vacant.
+All current directors were appointed by the AGMs in the three prior years.